Zadeson/VeilMail/README.md

-# FlashMail: Your Go-To CLI Temporary Email Client
+# VeilMail: Your Go-To CLI Temporary Email Client

-🚀 FlashMail is a sleek, command-line email client tailored for handling temporary emails with ease, utilizing the 1secmail API.
+🚀 VeilMail is a sleek, command-line email client tailored for handling temporary emails with ease, utilizing the 1secmail API.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)
 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-## Welcome to FlashMail 🌟
+## Welcome to VeilMail 🌟

 The ultimate command-line solution for managing temporary emails with speed and simplicity.
-FlashMail harnesses the power of the 1secmail API, delivering an intuitive and efficient email experience right in your terminal.
+VeilMail harnesses the power of the 1secmail API, delivering an intuitive and efficient email experience right in your terminal.

 ## Key Features